-Full-time College of Law students are required to pay six semesters of full-time tuition; part-time students are required to pay eight semesters of parttime tuition.
-These fiscal responsibilities are not lessened if students reduce their final semester unit load because they have taken summer course work, enrolled in the dual degree program, or taken semester unit overloads.
+Full-time La Verne Law students are required to pay six semesters of full-time tuition; part-time students are required to pay eight semesters of part-time tuition.
+For students who matriculated prior to the fall 2011 semester, these fiscal responsibilities are not lessened if students reduce their final semester unit load because they have taken summer course work, enrolled in the dual degree program, or have taken semester unit overloads.
+For students who matriculated in or after the fall 2011 semester, these fiscal responsibilities may be lessened if students reduce their final semester unit load because they have taken summer course work or have taken semester unit overloads.